wardharold/community/tutorials/julia-jupyter-notebook-server/index.md

 * Demonstrate acquiring a Let's Encrypt certificate via Terraform

 ## Before you begin

-This tutorial assumes you have a Cloud DNS managed zone with DNSSEC enabled.
-Follow [this DNSSEC tutorial](https://cloud.google.com/community/tutorials/dnssec-cloud-dns-domains) to activate DNSSEC on your Cloud DNS managed domain.
+### Terraform
+You need to have HashiCorp's [Terraform](https://www.terraform.io/) installed to work through this tutorial.
+If you don't have it installed the instructions can be found [here](https://www.terraform.io/intro/getting-started/install.html).

+### DNS
+This tutorial assumes you have a [Cloud DNS](https://cloud.google.com/dns/) managed zone where you can create DNS Address (```A```) records for your notebook server.
+To use Cloud DNS you need a registered domain name; you can register a domain name through [Google Domains](https://domains.google/#/) or another domain registrar of your choice.
+Once you have your domain registered you can use this [quickstart](https://cloud.google.com/dns/quickstart) to set up a managed zone.

+You can choose to create a notebook server with a self-signed certificate or you can have Terraform acquire a Let's Encrypt issued certificate for your notebook server.
+If you want to do the latter you will need to enable [DNSSEC](https://cloud.google.com/dns/dnssec) on your managed domain.
+Follow [this DNSSEC tutorial](https://cloud.google.com/community/tutorials/dnssec-cloud-dns-domains) to activate DNSSEC.

 To ensure that your domain is configured properly for issuing Let's Encrypt certificates use the the [Let's Debug](https://letsdebug.net/) diagonistic site.
 Enter the FQDN of the notebook server you're going to create, choose DNS-01 from the validation method pull down (to the right of the input field), and click ```Run Test```.
 You will see a green "All OK!" message box if your configuration is correct.
 If something is wrong with your configuration the resulting message boxes will help you debug the issue as will the [Let's Encrypt community forum](https://community.letsencrypt.org/).